What Is Peer-to-Peer Recognition? Definition, Benefits, and Why It Matters

 Furthermore, managers have limited bandwidth, making recognition another item on an already crowded to-do list.
 What should be immediate and genuine becomes scheduled, hence organizations are now shifting towards peer-to-peer recognition.

-Peer Recognition: 7 Tangible Benefits Over Top-Down
+7 Tangible Peer-to-Peer Recognition Benefits

 The shift we’re seeing, from hierarchical praise to peer recognition, is not a trend; rather, it delivers measurable advantages that traditional top-down systems simply cannot match.